 So can 3D meat overcome these obstacles?

 Redefine Meats use a unique blend of soy and pea proteins, chickpeas, beetroot, nutritional yeasts and coconut fat to achieve the texture and taste of real meat.
-Their machines are even programmed to adjust for marbling, fat, size, texture and shape, depending on the particular demand.
+Depending on the demand, their machines are even programmed to adjust for marbling, fat, size, texture and shape.
 And, without any bones or other unnecessary uglies that go with the meat business, a 3D printer could save a lot on the costs of butchers, farmers and transport.

 Predictions are that 3D-printed meat could reach 10% of the meat market, grossing around $140 billion by 2029.
-The actual figure is highly speculative, as it depends on the rate of inflation and a change in attitudes.
+The actual figure is highly speculative, as it depends on the inflation rate and a change in attitudes.
 Much of the market is expected to remain staunchly traditional, although food giant Nestle has successfully introduced plant-based alternatives into all areas of the food sector.
-However, printed meat might remain that step too far.
+However, printed meat might stay that step too far.

 The ethical side of 3D meat

-For some, particularly strict vegetarians and vegans, the idea that food needs to mimic meat at all is disturbing.
-The detail that goes into creating something as close to real as possible serves as a reminder of animal products, blood and guts — not something to chow down on.
+For some, particularly strict vegetarians and vegans, the idea that food must mimic meat is disturbing.
+The detail that goes into creating something as close to natural as possible serves as a reminder of animal products, blood and guts — not something to chow down on.

-While each of our Earthans will have to decide for themselves, we totally see why some might have an aesthetic and moral objection to trying to mimic meat.
-For those interested, there are thousands of plant-based recipes that deliver just as much flavour, protein and other health benefits without the ‘unnecessary’ window dressing.
+While each of our Earthans will have to decide for themselves, we see why some might have an aesthetic and moral objection to trying to mimic meat.
+For those interested, thousands of plant-based recipes deliver just as much flavour, protein and other health benefits without the ‘unnecessary’ window dressing.

 3D meat does feel a step in the right direction if it can help change the attitudes of those who can’t get enough of the taste.
-Hopefully, the price will continue to decrease in the near future, making the market viability of this product more available.
+Hopefully, the price will continue to decrease soon, making this product's market viability more available.

-And who knows, maybe the dinner table of the future will be printed from a garden dreamt up on a computer, sampling all the unique flavours our planet has to offer.
-Of course, the raw materials will still have to be grown — but imagine how much more efficient we could be at feeding the planet with just a few varieties of soybeans and mushrooms, creating any desire that might tickle our fancy.
+And who knows, the future dinner table will be printed from a garden dreamt up on a computer, sampling all our planet's unique flavours.
+Of course, the raw materials will still have to be grown — but imagine how much more efficiently we could feed the planet with just a few varieties of soybeans and mushrooms, creating any desire that might tickle our fancy.
 Mushroom eclair, anyone?